-The abbreviation “DC Mean in Text” looks simple, but in texting it can mean very different things depending on where you see it.
+The abbreviation “DC” looks simple, but in texting it can mean very different things depending on where you see it.
 Sometimes it’s casual Gen-Z slang, sometimes it appears in Instagram reels, sometimes in workplace chats, and sometimes it’s used in gaming or e-commerce.

 Because of this, many people get confused: